-A defined-contribution pension plan where an amount corresponding to 40% of the fixed salary is paid as cash remuneration on a cost-neutral basis for SAS.
-The Board has decided on an exception from the remuneration guidelines and, with regard to the CEO Anko van der Werff, has approved the exchange of pension premiums for the corresponding cash salary payments with the percenditions that the is cost pourted for SAS and that EU rules on with the preconditions that this is cost-neutral for SAS and that EU rules on remuneration of senior executives are complied with, taking into account the importance of offering market-based and competitive total remuneration to meet SAS' long-term interests, including its sustainability.
+• A defined-contribution pension plan where an amount corresponding to 40% of the fixed salary is paid as cash remuneration on a cost-neutral basis for SAS.
+The Board has decided on an exception from the remuneration guidelines and, with regard to the CEO Anko van der Werff, has approved the exchange of pension premiums for the corresponding cash salary payments with the preconditions that this is cost-neutral for SAS and that EU rules on remuneration of senior executives are complied with, taking into account the importance of offering market-based and competitive total remuneration to meet SAS' long-term interests, including its sustainability.

-Other benefits included company car, travel benefits, health insurance and group life insurance.

-The notice period is six months in the event the President resigns and ten months if the termination of employment is by SAS AB.
+- Other benefits included company car, travel benefits, health insurance and group life insurance. - The notice period is six months in the event the President resigns and ten months if the termination of employment is by SAS AB.
 Severance pay for the President in the event employment is terminated by SAS AB for reasons other than material breach of contract, gross neglect of his duties as President or criminal acts against the SAS Group is payable in an amount equivalent to four months' salary in accordance with a stair model where severance pay increases in line with time of employment and can be up to 12 months after five years' employment.
 Should new employment be obtained within 12 months of employment ending, the severance pay awarded is reduced by an amount corresponding to the remuneration received from the new position.